 However, this release is not natural since it is stimulated by cocaine.
 Those dependent on cocaine will repeatedly use the drug in an attempt to replicate that initial feeling they experienced with the drug, although they may never reproduce the original experience.

 The damage your mind and body suffers during this addictive phase can cause a variety of complications and problems.
 Continual usage for those who fail to quit cocaine can lead to:

 - Possible heart failure

 - Strokes or brain seizures

 Extreme incidence of these impairments can lead to ill-health and even death, not to mention the psychological effects of cocaine which prevent a normal enjoyment of life.
 Repeated use can make you tolerant to the amount of cocaine you take, so in the absence of enough to sustain your mood, withdrawal symptoms can include depression, fatigue, paranoia, irritability and restlessness.
 As cocaine is a stimulant, an addict’s solution to these negative moods will be to take more cocaine, creating a destructive cycle for the sufferer.
 Dependence on any substance can negatively influence an individual’s quality of life, putting strain on healthy familial and social relationships, and impairing the ability to function normally in the work place.

 Stop Cocaine Hypnotherapy

-Hypnosis for cocaine addiction is typically suggested alongside, or after, medical treatment or an approved substitution programme, depending on the individual and their usage.
-Visiting the Advanced Hypnosis London hypnotherapy clinic can help an individual to overcome the habitual behaviour and strong emotional link between taking cocaine and pleasure.
+Hypnosis for cocaine addiction can be suggested alongside, or after, medical treatment or an approved substitution programme, depending on the individual and their usage.
+Hypnotherapy can help an individual to overcome the habitual behaviour and strong emotional link between taking cocaine and pleasure.

 By working with the subconscious mind our hypnotherapists offer a tailored treatment of stop cocaine hypnotherapy to help make changes to your perception of the drug, allowing you to more comfortably and naturally break free from your dependency.